theingridefactor/bodyshop-products-app/README.md

-## A simple Body Shop Products App
+## A simple Body Shop products app

-A consumer product app that gives details about skincare products from the Body Shop.
+A consumer product app that gives details about 40+ skincare products from the Body Shop.

 - MongoDB for the database